ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ### I/O Redirection

-GNU utilities were developed by 1987.
+GNU utilities were done by 1987.
 The idea behind them is to provide open-source software for Unix developers.
 Most of the original Unix programs were proprietary.
 It means that you should buy a Unix system and launch them there.

 GNU utilities copy all features of their originals.
 Therefore, they follow the Unix philosophy too.
 Using them, you get all benefits of the universal text format.